hirsch-lab/aneuxdb/README.md

 <br><br>

 **Mesh cleaning:** Many operations on surface meshes are highly sensitive to mesh defects, such as small holes, singular/non-manifold edges or vertices, incoherently oriented mesh cells, isolated or intersecting elements [1].
-Remeshing the input surfaces with an appropriate target cell area can solve many of these problems.
+Re-meshing the input surfaces with an appropriate target cell area can solve many of these problems.
 Smoothing equally has a sanitizing, homogenizing effect on the surface meshes, see Figure 2.

 Therefore, it is recommended to clean the input surface meshes.
-The processing scripts rely on VMTK's surface remeshing tool ([link](http://www.vmtk.org/vmtkscripts/vmtksurfaceremeshing.html)), with target cell area of 0.05mm² or 0.01mm².
+The processing scripts rely on VMTK's surface re-meshing tool ([link](http://www.vmtk.org/vmtkscripts/vmtksurfaceremeshing.html)), with target cell area of 0.05mm² or 0.01mm².
 For smoothing, non-shrinking Taubin smoothing is used, implemented in VTK ([link](https://vtk.org/doc/nightly/html/classvtkWindowedSincPolyDataFilter.html)).
 Note that Taubin's method is a "topological" smoother that disregards spatial proximity.
 Consequently, smoothing meshes with different resolutions and fixed smoothing parameters will produce different results.
 In order to achieve similar spatial smoothing for differently resolved surface meshes, the parameters were adjusted based on a heuristic relationship.

 <br>